 Pack weight is an important consideration when you're attempting to meet airline requirements, or simply looking at the inevitability of lugging your stuff around.
 The travel packs we reviewed range significantly in weight and volume.
 Because the packs we tested range in volume, we didn't think it was fair to compare the weights of each without accounting for their volume.

 We analyzed each pack's weight-to-volume ratio and reported the weight (in ounces) of each pack per liter that it holds.
 This gave a boost to some of the smaller models that lost points in other categories due to the inherent limits of smaller packs and helped to balance out our metrics.
 A higher score in this category may correlate with a higher price point, as stronger, lighter materials are the Holy Grail of travel.

 Our top scorers in this category were, thus, made of lighter materials, measured in ounces per liter of volume.
-The Gregory Compass 30 shared the highest score of 8 out of 10 with the Cotopaxi Nazca 24, the Eagle Creek Universal Traveler Backpack RFID and the Kelty Redwing 44.
+The Gregory Compass 30 scored well, alongside the Cotopaxi Nazca 24, and the Kelty Redwing 44.
 These four have very different volumes, though it is important to note that the lightest bag overall was the 35-liter Eagle Creek, not the Nazca, though it was our smallest pack at only 24 liters.

 Some of the packs save weight by keeping design simple.
 The Osprey Transporter is a good example of this.
 It is made of relatively heavy, durable materials, but the design is simple, which keeps it light and gives it above average marks in this category.